 I personally found that after about two weeks with CleverType, it had learned my writing patterns so well that I was typing noticeably faster than before.
 The keyboard seemed to "get" my style, often suggesting exactly the phrase I was about to type.

-The AI keyboard space is evolving rapidly.
-What can we expect in the near future?
+The AI keyboard space continues to evolve at a breathtaking pace.
+What can we expect beyond 2026?

 The future of AI keyboards looks incredibly exciting.
 We're likely to see even deeper integration with various writing contexts, with keyboards that can automatically detect whether you're writing an email, a social media post, or a creative piece, and adjust their suggestions accordingly.